enthought/vpsearch/paper/paper.md

 for global and local sequence alignment.

-VPsearch outputs similarity search results in the "BLAST-6" tabular format also used by BLAST, Diamond, the FASTA tool suite and others, so that it can be used as a drop-in replacement for any of these tools.
+VPsearch outputs similarity search results in the "BLAST-6" tabular format also used by BLAST [@1990-blast], Diamond [@2021-buchfink-SensitiveProteinAlignments], the FASTA tool suite [@2016-pearson-FindingProteinNucleotide], and others, so that it can be used as a drop-in replacement for any of these tools.
 VPsearch is able to return the
 $k$ most similar sequences for a given query, not just the most similar match, and supports querying the database in multithreaded mode.